 Take a walk around Hourglass Lake and take the Generation Gap Bridge to Art of Animation.
 Take pictures of your family members by their birth year sign located around Hourglass Lake.

 Make sure that you ask for your FREE scavenger hunt when you check in to this resort.
 It’s a fun activity for the kids to do.

 - Animal Kingdom – 8 minutes

 - Downtown Disney – 10 minutes

 - Magic Kingdom – 12 minutes

 Address: 1050 Century Drive, Lake Buena Vista, FL 32830

 Below are the online check in options.
 I suggest you choose 90’s and ground floor.
 90’s are close to Classic Hall and have the computer pool.
-You want a ground floor so you don’t have to wait on the elevator.
-It’s slow!
+You will want a ground floor room so you won’t have to wait on the elevator.
+It can be very slow!

 You might also consider Art of Animation.